PiyushVerma26/MyCam/README.md

 5. Submit a pull request, explaining the changes you've made.

 Please follow the project's code of conduct and guidelines when contributing.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this description to fit your project's specifics and add any additional information you find relevant.